CenterForOpenScience/Policies-and-Procedures/index.md

 Pay dates for COS staff are on the 15th and the 30/31 of each month (or last business day preceding the 15th or the last day of the month).
 When a payday falls on a holiday, the pay date will be on the last business day prior to the holiday.
 COS is required by law to make certain deductions for federal and state withholding taxes and social security.
 COS employees may voluntarily have deductions made from their paychecks on a pre-tax basis to pay for any dependent(s) health and dental insurance coverage.

-If a paycheck is lost or stolen, it is the individual’s responsibility to report it immediately to Human Resources, and submit an email statement certifying that the pay check was lost or stolen.
-Following that, a new direct deposit check will be issued.
-COS aims to direct deposit all paychecks, however, in circumstances when a paper check is required, please notify Human Resources.
+COS aims to direct deposit all paychecks, however, in circumstances when a paper check is required, please notify the Human Resources Specialist.

 Update direct deposit information in Zenefits and promptly notify the Human Resources Specialist of changes.

-Expense Reimbursement
+Travel Policy
 ------------------

-COS staff members may pay for pre­authorized expenses while traveling.
-Pre­authorized expenses include meals, lodging, telephone, internet charges, mileage, and incidental expenses necessary to complete COS job functions.
-COS will reimburse staff for mileage traveled in their personal vehicle for COS related activities.
-COS will reimburse mileage based upon the standard IRS Mileage Rates.

-COS will not reimburse the following: Cash withdrawals, exchanges, or advances; items or services illegal under US federal or VA state law; parking violations, towing, traffic fines, or other legal fees; items that are counter to the mission, budget, or policy of COS or that of our funders.

-To receive reimbursement, staff are to submit all paper and digital receipts to Human Resources or billing@cos.io within thirty (30) days of the reimbursable expense.
-Expense receipts may be submitted in print or digital form and must include the following: transaction date, amount, and vendor name.
-If a vendor receipt is not available, a copy of credit or bank statement line item along with statement of items purchased will be accepted for purchases under $75.
-Reimbursable expenses over $1,000 and international flights require pre­approval.
-All reimbursements and policy exceptions are subject to management’s final approval.
-Late submissions will not be eligible for reimbursement.

-Reimbursable amounts will be included in employee’s paycheck as untaxed income on the following schedule: requests received the 21st-5th of the month will be added to payroll on the 15th.
-Those received the 6th-20th will be included on the 30/31st.

-Approved Expense Documentation

-Purchases above this amount without a receipt will be subject to management approval.

-Excluded Expenses:

-- Cash withdrawals, exchanges, or advances

-- Items illegal under US federal or VA state law

-- Parking violations, towing, traffic fines, or other legal fees

-- Items that are counter to the mission, budget, or policy of COS or that of our funders

-**Foreign Transactions**

-If not clearly marked on receipt, foreign currency should be manually noted.
-Currency used must be official currency of local country unless otherwise approved by Admin.
-Assistant.

-**Exchange Rate**

-It is the policy of COS to reimburse using the exchange rate provided by Expensify at the time of processing.

-Individuals should submit copies of credit statements along with original purchase receipt to be reimbursed at actual cost.
-Corresponding charges should be highlighted on statement.
-If bank records are not submitted, reimbursement will be processed using Expensify exchange rate.

-**Third‐party Reimbursement**

-COS employees are often invited to participate in conferences, lectures, or other events as representatives of COS.
-Reimbursement from hosting agency should be sought when available.
-COS staff are responsible for reporting all expenses incurred through COS activities followingthe in procedure above.
-Third­party reimbursements are payable to the Center for Open Science and COS will administer payment to employee.
-It is the individual’s responsibility to inform themselves on the third party reimbursement policies and procedures and provide this information to billing@cos.io in order the administer billing and payment.
+It is the policy of Center for Open Science (COS) to reimburse staff for reasonable and necessary expenses incurred in connection with approved travel on behalf of the organization.
+All COS travel will be booked through the Events and Facilities Coordinator, with the exception of travel for the Executive Director (ED), which will be handled by the Executive Assistant.
+Any staff member who will be traveling will need to complete a Traveler Profile.

+Team members seeking reimbursement should incur the lowest reasonable travel expenses and exercise care to avoid impropriety or the appearance of impropriety.
+Reimbursement must be preapproved and is allowed only when reimbursement has not been, and will not be, received from other sources.
+If a circumstance arises that is not specifically covered in this travel policy, then the most conservative course of action should be taken.

+Business travel policies are aligned with the organization’s reimbursement rules.
+All business-related travel paid with COS funds must comply with these organizational policies.
+See a copy of the full travel policy here:  <https://docs.google.com/document/d/1uRaBtjcNWfri-cFOXOr-4VUKyLzX91_wv7PWR29wXps/edit>.

 Honoraria &amp; Speaking Fees
 ------------------

 All COS staff contribute to meeting its mission, but only a subset of staff represent COS in speaking engagements and other public appearances.
 Honoraria or other payments for engagements on behalf of COS acknowledge the contributions of the whole team.
 That is, the role of publicly representing COS is just one aspect of the commitment, service, and contribution that makes COS speaking engagements possible and successful.

-Full time COS employees who travel, give workshops, or speak on behalf of COS may be offered honoraria or speaking fees from the sponsoring organization.
+Full time COS employees who, give workshops, or speak on behalf of COS may be offered honoraria or speaking fees from the sponsoring organization.
 COS compensation is defined as compensation received for a speaking engagement, participation on a panel, consulting or review services, or other activities that are conducted on behalf of COS.
-Honorarium payments received under these circumstances will be submitted to COS, and then pooled and distributed among the full-time COS staff  at the end of each calendar year.
+Honorarium payments received under these circumstances will be submitted to COS.
 Some institutions will not allow other institutions to receive honoraria on behalf of an individual, and will instead require that individuals personally accept honoraria or other payments.
 If an individual must receive the sponsorship payments directly, they will likely have personal tax liability.
 To cover the personal tax liability, they should retain 50% of the payment to cover tax expenses, and contribute the remainder to COS.
-The total COS speaking fee pool will be distributed equally at the end of the year with prorating based upon the total number of days of employment at COS in that given calendar year.
-Full-time staff that left COS prior to the end of the calendar year are still eligible for receiving their share of funds.

 If COS employees have doubts about whether more general speaking engagement invitations are subject to this policy, they should submit information about the invitation to the COS Community and Marketing teams for further evaluation.